 - CREATE INDEX ...
 SPLIT INTO and the example, Create an index specifying the number of tablets.

-In range-sharded YSQL tables, the start and end key for each tablet is not immediately known since this depends on the column type and the intended usage.
+In range-sharded YSQL tables, the start and end key for each tablet is not immediately known as this depends on the column type and the intended usage.
 For example, if the primary key is a

 percentage NUMBER column where the range of values is in the